For more than 50 years UK Christians and local churches have been praying, partnering, giving and sending teams through

 Individual Christians, churches, organisations and denominations can partner in myriad ways, from supporting a church in Europe, to sending a short-term mission team.
 We are always keen to spend time with anybody who wishes to partner, be they giving £2 a month or an amount with many zeroes at the end, so that their involvement is a true expression of their own mission calling and passion.

 In terms of overarching strategy we have a three-year plan with targets and goals but we hold to them lightly, knowing that this is God’s ministry and any sense of control we have is illusory.
 Indeed, we feel more like stewards of a sacred trust and whilst we endeavour to do our utmost, we are wary that this does not become ‘our work’.

-This vision we place before God, praying that His Kingdom come, and His will be done in Europe, as it is in Heaven.
+We currently support 60 church partners across 12 countries and place this vision before God, praying that His Kingdom come, and His will be done in Europe, as it is in Heaven.